Sweet Dreams (Beyoncé song): Reviews

-"Sweet Dreams" was acclaimed by critics, some of whom praised its dark tone and electropop sound that is different from Beyoncé's previous work.
-James Montgomery of MTV News wrote that Beyoncé's vocals, which he called, "icy and cool, slippery like mercury [and] nothing to scoff at either", help make the song an "undeniable smash" that is unique compared to the work of other artists.
+"Sweet Dreams" was acclaimed by critics, some of whom praised its dark tone and electropop sound that differed from Beyoncé's previous work.
+James Montgomery of MTV News wrote that Beyoncé's vocals, which he called "icy and cool, slippery like mercury [and] nothing to scoff at either", help make the song an "undeniable smash" that is unique compared to the work of other artists.
 Jennifer Vineyard of the same publication argued that the rock elements and smooth vocals contribute to Beyoncé's "fierce" alter ego, who "dares the listener to dream of her, warning that it might be a 'beautiful nightmare'."
-Arielle Castillo of Miami New Times noted that "Sweet Dreams" is another one of Jim Jonsin's productions with a keyboard-propelled arrangement, but unlike the material Jonsin crafted for Soulja Boy, the song is "swirling, and darker".
+Arielle Castillo of the Miami New Times noted that "Sweet Dreams" is another one of Jim Jonsin's productions with a keyboard-propelled arrangement, but unlike the material Jonsin crafted for Soulja Boy, the song is "swirling, and darker".
 Joey Guerra of the Houston Chronicle and Gary Trust of Billboard magazine agreed and said the song is one of Beyoncé's purest dance songs and is "an irresistible call to the dance floor".
 Describing "Sweet Dreams" as a "cool dance track", Dennis Amith of J!-ENT complimented its arrangement, calling it "experimental" with "cool transitions".

 Adam Mazmanian of The Washington Times described the song as "a gritty slow grind with a salacious bassline" and noted that Beyoncé "delivers a near parody of a good-girl voice" while singing the chorus.
 Ryan Dombal of Pitchfork Media wrote that "Sweet Dreams" sounds like a song Rihanna would sing.
 Echoing Dombal's sentiments, Nick Levine of Digital Spy wrote that the best song on the Sasha Fierce disc is a "dark[ish] electropop track called 'Sweet Dreams', [which] actually sounds like the cousin of Rihanna's 'Disturbia'".
 On a separate review for the single, Levine awarded "Sweet Dreams" a rating of four stars out of five, and commented that the song seduces listeners with its catchy chorus hook, and thereafter keeps them intrigued by "placing a hint of darkness just beneath the shiny, synthy surface".
 Spence D. of IGN Music wrote that though "Sweet Dreams" is not a "stellar track", it is superior to other album tracks, including "Diva" and "Radio".
 Similarly, Vicki Lutas of BBC Music wrote that even though "Sweet Dreams" appears to lack something, it is undeniably a good song overall.
 She added that "Sweet Dreams" may not be Beyoncé's finest or most memorable work, but it remains her best offering since her 2003 song "Crazy in Love".
-Lutas also commended Beyoncé's vocal delivery, which he described as "beautiful and soft, yet strong and powerful".
+Lutas also commended Beyoncé's vocal delivery, which she described as "beautiful and soft, yet strong and powerful".
 Talia Kraines of the same publication wrote that "Sweet Dreams" is one of the standout tracks on the Sasha Fierce disc though she believed Beyoncé did not get as experimental as she did on her 2006 song "Ring the Alarm".